 Cilantro is an excellent source of vitamins and minerals.
 In fact, just a small amount of cilantro provides the full daily value of vitamin A and K. It is also rich in vitamin C, potassium, magnesium and manganese.
 Studies prove cilantro to have antiseptic, antifungal, antioxidant, disinfectant and antibacterial properties.
-Cilantro also aids in cleansing the body of toxic metals by supporting the body’s own natural detoxification processes.
-Compounds found in cilantro leaf attach to toxic metals and release them naturally from affected.
+Cilantro also aids in cleansing the body of toxic metals, especially aluminum, by supporting the body’s own natural detoxification processes.
+Compounds found in cilantro leaf attach to toxic metals and release them naturally from your system.
 These benefits are had by consuming the raw leaves or ingesting concentrated extracts.

 Awesome Health Benefits of Cilantro